woojiahao/nus/utc2729/revision.md

   of education as themselves" and "The income of a person with longer education should not affect the income of someone with less education"
 - In chapter 2, blood pressure example, is the new outcome difference 18?
 That implies that the observed effect is weaker than the actual effect
+- When do we know to use ATT, ATNT, ATE
+- What is the right answer for (2) of chapter 3 checklist
+- For matching example, is the reason why we assume $Y_1$ is the same for all (same as $Y_0$) because we are under independence assumption so the treatment has no effect on potential outcome
+- Not too sure how to interpret diagram in Handout 4 slide 67